kubeshop/testkube-executor-postman/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: Suggest an enhancement to existing testkube functionality
+about: Suggest an enhancement to existing TestKube functionality
 title: ''
-labels: kind/enhancement
+labels: 'enhancement 🚀'
 assignees: ''

 ---